bpevs/emoji_flashcards/data/README.md

       /* A broad "anything goes" field that is hidden until clicked */ /* This example is pinyin.
 Another might be gender for es or fr nouns */ "hint": "gǒu"
-      /* Audio location is in card data, but is applied at DL runtime */ }
+      /* Audio location is in note data, but is applied at DL runtime */ }
   }
 }